 The core role of the content model in AnQiCMS

-In AnQiCMS, the content model (Content Model) is the cornerstone for organizing and managing website content.It defines the structure and properties of a certain type of content, for example, an article should include title, author, publication date, etc., while a product may include product name, price, inventory information, etc.The AnQi CMS is default built-in with two general models: 'Article Model' and 'Product Model', which cover most of the basic content needs of websites.However, for specific industries or business scenarios, such as real estate websites needing 'property model', e-commerce platforms needing more detailed 'product model', educational institutions needing 'course model', and so on, these default models clearly cannot meet the needs of personalized data storage and display.
+In AnQiCMS, the content model is the foundation for organizing and managing website content.It defines the structure and properties of a certain type of content, for example, an article should include the title, author, publish date, etc., while a product may include the product name, price, inventory information, etc.The Anqi CMS is default built-in with two general models, 'Article Model' and 'Product Model', which cover most of the basic content needs of most websites.However, for specific industries or business scenarios, such as real estate websites needing 'property model', e-commerce platforms needing more detailed 'product model', educational institutions needing 'course model', etc., these default models clearly cannot meet the storage and display of personalized data.

-The value of the customized content model is not just about storing more types of data.It directly relates to the professionalism of your website content, user experience, and future scalability.Imagine if you were running a used car trading platform and did not have a dedicated 'vehicle model'.
-You might need to stuff the vehicle's 'brand', 'model', 'mileage', 'displacement', and other key information into some general field or directly into the body of the text.This not only makes data management chaotic, but also makes it extremely difficult for front-end display, search filtering, and data statistics.
+The value of a customized content model is far more than just storing more types of data.It is directly related to the professionalism of your website content, user experience, and future scalability.Imagine that if you run a used car trading platform and do not have a dedicated "vehicle model", you may need to pack the key information such as "brand", "model", "mileage", "displacement" and so on into some general field of the article, or directly write it into the text.This makes data management chaotic and also makes front-end display, search filtering, and data statistics extremely difficult.

 Gradually create and define a personalized content model